House Oversight Committee voting on holding Clintons in contempt in Epstein probe

 If the committee votes to recommend holding them in criminal contempt of Congress, the issue would advance to the full House for a vote on whether to find them in contempt and refer the matter to the Justice Department.
 The decision to prosecute would be up to the Justice Department, which would have to seek an indictment from a grand jury.

 On Tuesday, House Oversight Republicans said the Clintons' attorneys "made an untenable offer" for the GOP chairman and top Democrat on the committee to travel to New York to speak with Bill Clinton.
 The proposal allowed each lawmaker to bring two staff members and the meeting would not be transcribed, according to the committee.
-Republican Rep. James Comer of Kentucky, the committee's chairman, rejected the offer.
+Comer rejected the offer.

 "The Clintons' latest demands make clear they believe their last name entitles them to special treatment," Comer said in a statement.